Salesforce

 Click to edit heading

-For a full list of Field prefixing and suffixing, please refer to our article Fields and Calculations used in Precedent Automation here.
+For a full list of Field prefixing and suffixing, please refer to our article Fields and Calculations used in Template Automation here.

 Field Preview window to view the value of the Field data prior to use